Republics in the Commonwealth of Nations: Eligibility of other republics to join the Commonwealth

 The 2007 Kampala review of the Edinburgh Declaration delimits the nations eligible for admission to the Commonwealth to those with "a historic constitutional association with an existing Commonwealth member, save in exceptional circumstances".
-Various republics have a historic association with the United Kingdom as being former British-administrated territories.
+Various republics have a historic association with the United Kingdom as being former British-administered territories.
 The 2009 admission of Rwanda, which has no such association, was made under the "exceptional circumstances" proviso.
 However, in 2022, Gabon and Togo, which were former French colonies, became new members of the Commonwealth.

 The republics of South Sudan, Sudan, and Suriname have formally made applications, while other republics have expressed interest.
-Also, the application for observer status was submitted by the unrecognized state Somaliland, whose territory is officially considered as part of Somalia.
-The United States (Thirteen Colonies), Israel (Mandate for Palestine), Republic of Ireland (Irish Free State), and the Persian Gulf states, as former possessions of the British empire, are eligible for membership but have shown no interest.
+Also, the application for observer status was submitted by the unrecognised state of Somaliland, whose territory is officially considered as part of Somalia.
+The United States (Thirteen Colonies and The Floridas), Israel (Mandate for Palestine), Republic of Ireland (Irish Free State), and the Persian Gulf states, as former possessions of the British Empire, are eligible for membership but have shown no interest.